anegg0/gr0wing-hugo/content/posts/2012-08-02-free-and-homeless-the-experiment-part-9.md

 All these are history, left behind, for as long as I want to live a life without a home.
 It feels nice to skip all that hassle, without a struggle.

-I don&#8217;t intend to get off the grid, though.
+I don't intend to get off the grid, though.
 I still have a job and I like the feeling of contributing by paying taxes and voting.

-It&#8217;s just that I don&#8217;t see the point in staying somewhere, taking all that shit for a feeling of security that the modern world doesn&#8217;t provide anyway.
+It's just that I don't see the point in staying somewhere, taking all that shit for a feeling of security that the modern world doesn't provide anyway.

 Freedom tastes better than that.

-Next post, I promise I&#8217;ll tell you about money, and the dicey choice of earning an income &#8220;on a homeless basis&#8221;.
+Next post, I promise I'll tell you about money, and the dicey choice of earning an income "on a homeless basis".